tklughardt/C_Mockup/README.md

 - Add data to exit calls like SQL statements or URLs, etc.
 - Add User Data - Not being used at the moment.
 - Add snapshot information when a snapshot is happening.
+- Up- and Downstream correlation, so that this becomes part of a bigger application.

 If you have anything that you think makes sense, please let me know: thomas.klughardt@appdynamics.com